ashtarcommunications/verbatim/docs/docs/verbatim/4-advanced/5-other-projects.md

 **[Debate Template for Google Docs (defunct)](https://github.com/TGNYC/Debate-Template)** - Google docs add-on with some similar functionality to Verbatim.

+## Other Verbatim Implementations
+**[Verbatim for Obsidian](https://github.com/ethanelasky/verbatim-obsidian)** - An Obsidian plugin that implements some of the features of Verbatim.

 ## Disclosure/Evidence
 **[openCaselist](https://opencaselist.com)** - Collaborative disclosure for the debate community, and the home of the Open Evidence project.